-I received F and W grades this semester.
-Will this effect my financial aid eligibility?
+I received "F" and "W" grades this semester.
+Will this affect my financial aid eligibility?

 What happens if I drop a class or withdraw completely?

 If you completely withdraw or drop below half-time prior to receiving your aid, or prior to the beginning of classes, you are not eligible for your scheduled aid for that semester.
 If you drop a class or completely withdraw after receiving your disbursement, any balance of aid for that semester will be canceled.
-If you have a student loan, any refund due to complete withdrawal or drop in hours will be returned to the appropriate account and credited to your student loan.
 NOTE: Totally withdrawing prior to attending 60% of the academic term results in a calculation of "unearned financial aid" that MUST be repaid.
 100% of financial aid is not earned until the student has attended at least 60% of the academic term.

 What happens if I never attend some of my courses?